Retirement interest-only mortgages are finally making it fairer for older borrowers to access finance.

 Is a retirement interest-only mortgage different to equity release?

 A retirement interest-only mortgage sounds similar to an equity release, but the way it works is different.
 Borrowers still make monthly payments on a retirement interest-only mortgage.
 In contrast, an equity release lifetime mortgage gives you a cash lump sum but rolls up any interest and repayments, and they are repaid on death or when you move into care.

 Equity release rates can often be higher as there is less choice of products on the market, and the debt can be larger as both interest and repayments are being rolled up, which can impact any future inheritance for potential beneficiaries.
 You will need to find a specialist equity release adviser to recommend a lifetime mortgage.
-Local advisers can be found through the Society of Later Life Advisers or the Equity Release Council.
+Local advisers can be found through VouchedFor*, a service that allows you to

 - Financial flexibility - A retirement interest-only mortgage gives you more financial options as you get older.
 It means you may be able to avoid selling your home if you need to repay an existing interest-only mortgage, and also gives you the ability to withdraw cash from the equity in your property that older borrowers have struggled to do in the past.